 - After the auger cable has been fully extended, you likely will have broken through the clog.
 Slowly pull the auger out of the toilet.
 Be gentle with this action to avoid scratching the fixture.

 - Flush the toilet.
 If necessary, use a plunger to further break up any remaining obstruction.

 When to Call a Plumber

-If both a plunger and an auger fail to remove the clog from your toilet, you will probably need to call a plumber.
-Definitely call a plumber if you see water backing up into other drains in your home when the toilet flushes.
-This may be a sign of a serious main line issue.
+If both a plunger and an auger fail to remove the clog from your toilet, you will probably need to call a plumber, as it is likely the clog lies beyond the reach of the auger.
+If you see water backing up into other drains in your home when the toilet flushes, this can be the sign of a serious problem in the main drain line.

 The most effective way to treat a clogged toilet is to prevent it from clogging in the first place.
 Here are a few tips to keep your toilet drain clear:

 - Limit your use of toilet paper.
-If you are using more than you think you should, flush it in increments to avoid overloading the drain.
+If necessary, you can flush in increments to avoid overloading the drain.

 - Help kids understand that only toilet paper is allowed down the toilet.